ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

         git checkout -b <BRANCH NAME>
         ```
 1. ## Make code changes
+- Adding a package
+- Modifying a package
+- Updating a package
+- Removing a package
     - Edit any file as required

     - Customizing the content of a `source-base` package.